Key takeaways

 In addition to the aforementioned foods that can kill testosterone, there are other factors that can negatively impact the amount of T in your body.
 These include:

 Age.
-Testosterone levels naturally decline with age, about 2% every year for men over 35 years old.
-This happens because the function of the testicles and HPA axis both decline, leading to a drop in testosterone.
+Testosterone levels naturally decline with age, about 1%--2% every year for men over 35 years old.
+This happens because the function of the testicles and HPG axis both decline, leading to a drop in testosterone.

 Lack of exercise.
 Without enough physical activity, there’s a higher risk of obesity, a factor that can lower testosterone.
-In contrast, regular exercise promotes a healthy weight, manages inflammation, and reduces cellular reactions that can otherwise lower testosterone—all of which support healthy levels of the hormone.
+In contrast, regular exercise promotes a healthy weight, manages inflammation, and reduces cellular reactions that can otherwise lower testosterone — all of which support healthy hormone levels.

 Stress.
 Mental and emotional stress increases cortisol, the stress hormone.
 The heightened levels of cortisol can suppress the release of testosterone, reducing overall levels in the body.

 Medication.
 Some medications can lower testosterone.
-Examples include metoclopramide (sometimes taken for gastroparesis or nausea), opioids, or psychoactive drugs, such as antidepressants.
+Examples include metoclopramide (sometimes taken for gastroparesis or nausea), opioids, corticosteroids (e.g prednisone), or psychoactive drugs, such as antidepressants.

 Type 2 diabetes.
 Type 2 diabetes is marked by insulin resistance, which is associated with low testosterone levels.
-In fact, type 2 diabetes doubles the risk of low testosterone levels.
+In fact, some evidence suggests type 2 diabetes doubles the risk of low testosterone levels.

 Hypothyroidism.
 Also known as an underactive thyroid, hypothyroidism happens when your thyroid gland doesn’t produce enough thyroid hormones.
-This can lower stimulation of the Leydig cells, resulting in less testosterone.
+This can suppress the HPG axis, which lowers the stimulation of the Leydig cells, resulting in less testosterone.
+Thankfully, this can be reversed if the hypothyroidism is treated.

 What causes low testosterone?